liggiorgio/ecommerce/README.md

 "eCommerce" is a commercial website which simulates products selling on the Internet by a generic vendor.
 It is meant to be a university project whose main goals are developing skills in creating a back-end infrastructure for a website, along with front-end dynamically-generated webpages and user-friendly interfaces.

 Features:
- - Home page (starter)
+ - Home page (work in progress)
+ - User signup
  - User login/logout
+ - Category browsing
+ - Article detail page
- - User signup
+ - User dashboard (placeholder)

 To-do list: